google/cro3/README.md

 make install
 ```

-### Install bash completion file
+### Bash completion

-You can also install the bash completion file by running:
+You can install the bash completion file by running this at any time:

 ```
 lium setup bash-completion && source ~/.bash_completion